 Nice Job Fixing It, Villain: His victory over Raziel in Defiance weakens Raziel enough for the Elder God to reign Raziel in and trap him in his realm again, thereby setting the stage for Raziel to have his epiphany moment and grant Kain the empowered Soul Reaver.

-Not So Different: In Blood Omen 2the rule of the Sarafan under him is just as bad as the rule of Kain's empire in Soul Reaver.
+Not So Different: In Blood Omen 2the rule of the Sarafan under him is just as bad as the rule of Kain's empire in Soul Reaver, and worse when one realizes he planned on wiping out the humans.
 Noted by Umah, who asks outright how Kain's empire will be any different from the Sarafan, and by Hash himself.

 The Omniscient: Possibly.
-He clearly knows a huge amount about time manipulation, and is able to play Kain, Raziel, and the Elder God to his own ends perfectly, which would make him a king among Magnificent Bastards if he accomplished all this without some extensive foreknowledge.
+He clearly knows a huge amount about time manipulation, and is able to manipulate Kain and Raziel to his own ends across centuries backwards and forwards.
+If he doesn't have some way of seeing through time, he's a king among Magnificent Bastards for pulling it all off in a linear timeframe.

 Xanatos Gambit: Through Mortanius, it orchestrated the events of Blood Omen in the hopes of destroying the pillars.
 Specifically, the pillars would collapse if either the Scion of Balance remains corrupted, or if there are no vampires left to sustain the barrier between worlds.
 By ensuring that the corrupted Scion of Balance was also the last vampire in the world, the pillars would fall regardless of whether Kain lived or died.